LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge: Introduction

 \section{Introduction}

-Large Language Models (LLMs), such as OpenAI's GPT-4o \cite{2024gpt4}, Google's Gemma2 \cite{gemma2}, Meta's Llama 3 \cite{llama3}, and QwenLM's Qwen2.5 \cite{2025qwen}, have achieved remarkable proficiency across a wide range of tasks.
-Built on extensive training data and Transformer architectures, these models demonstrate advanced capabilities in general-purpose intelligence, including natural language understanding, text generation, and complex problem-solving.
+\IEEEPARstart{L}arge Language Models (LLMs), such as OpenAI's GPT-4o \cite{2024gpt4}, Google's Gemma2 \cite{gemma2}, Meta's Llama 3 \cite{llama3}, and QwenLM's Qwen2.5 \cite{2025qwen}, have achieved remarkable proficiency across a wide range of tasks.
+Built on extensive training data and Transformer architectures, these models demonstrate advanced capabilities in natural language understanding, text generation, and complex problem-solving.

 To leverage these capabilities while minimizing human effort and mitigating human biases in LLM evaluation, the concept of LLM-as-a-Judge has been introduced.
-LLM-as-a-Judge \cite{judgeFirst} aims to automate the assessment of LLM-generated content, providing a scalable and objective alternative to human evaluation.
-This approach has gained widespread adoption, becoming a defacto evaluation method for assessing LLM performance across various domains, including software engineering\cite{codeJudge}, domain-specific knowledge assessment\cite{legalJudge}, and mathematical reasoning\cite{judgebench}.
+LLM-as-a-Judge \cite{judgeFirst} aims to automate the assessment of LLM-generated content, providing a modularly extensible and objective alternative to human evaluation.
+This approach has gained widespread adoption, becoming an extensive evaluation method for assessing LLM performance across various domains, including software engineering \cite{codeJudge}, domain-specific knowledge assessment \cite{legalJudge}, and mathematical reasoning \cite{judgebench}.

 The initial success of LLM-as-a-Judge can be attributed to its strong agreement with human preferences on standard benchmarks.
 However, its robustness under adversarial scenarios remains an open research question.
-Recent studies \cite{op2,adv,cheating,judgeDeceiver} have revealed that LLM-as-a-Judge systems are intrinsically vulnerable to various forms of adversarial attacks, which can manipulate evaluation outcomes without introducing easily detectable anomalies.
-These findings raise significant concerns about the reliability of LLM-as-a-Judge systems.
+Recent studies \cite{op2, adv, cheating,judgeDeceiver} have revealed that LLM-as-a-Judge systems are inherently vulnerable to various forms of adversarial attacks, which can manipulate evaluation outcomes through subtle perturbations.
+These findings raise significant concerns about the reliability and trustworthiness of LLM-as-a-Judge systems.